faisalwilmar/node-rest-example/README.md

 npm install
 ```
 3. Change file named *example-nodemon.json* to *nodemon.json*.
 This file should contain all the environment variables used in this project.
 This file is Development Dependency since this project using nodemon.
-4. Import *master_barang.sql* to your SQL Database, and save your database user, password, host, and database name in *nodemon.json*.
+4. Import *master_barang.sql* and *sequelize_item.sql* to your SQL Database, and save your database user, password, host, and database name in *nodemon.json*.
 5. Open your MongoDB Cluster, copy the connection string, and save it in *nodemon.json*.
+6. Open your Azure Blob Storage, copy the connection string and key, and save it in *nodemon.json*.

 ## Usage